Summer Jobs on the Kenai Peninsula

 About Alaska Wildland Adventures

 Alaska Wildland Adventures offers summer jobs on the Kenai Peninsula.
-Job openings require skills in one or more of the following: outdoor leadership and natural history interpretation, raft or sportfish guiding, hospitality, driving, and maintenance.
+Job openings require skills in one or more of the following: outdoor leadership and natural history interpretation, raft or sportfish guiding, sea kayak guiding, hospitality, cooking, van driving, and vehicle and boat maintenance.

 We seek individuals who understand the value of teamwork, are skillful, high-energy, and people-oriented for unique, small-group, Ecotourism-based travel.

 The Employee Experience

 Passion in all that we do!
 Care for one another!
 Enriching experience!

 Our ideal candidate will be someone who understands the balance of working hard and experiencing all that Alaska has to offer.
 You will find that your co-workers expect a high level of performance on the job and opportunities to explore Alaska with your new friends will be many.
 We are a strong community of people that love Alaska and appreciate an inclusive, caring, family atmosphere.
 We also seek individuals with a conservation mindset and fascination for the natural world.